Borscht Recipe

 Borscht Step 3 Fry the Vegetables1

-Incorporate the tomato juice, tomato paste, salt, and pepper.
+Incorporate the tomato juice, tomato paste, 0.5 teaspoon of salt, and 0.25 teaspoon of pepper.
 Continue to simmer for approximately 10 more minutes.

 Borscht Step 3 Fry the Vegetables2